The Shortest Day

 “But she was always aware that she lived in a place that was inhabited by the dead as much as the living, the dead who had crossed the line many centuries before, people long forgotten.
 And sometimes that gave her comfort, and at other times it puzzled her and made her wonder.”Colm Tóibín, The Shortest Day

 This was the first I have ever heard of Colm Tóibín and his writing, however it will not be the last that I read from him.
-I highly recommend you give The Shortest Day a try.
+I highly recommend you give his writing a try.

 Have you read The Shortest Day or any other writing from author Colm Tóibín?
 Let me know your thoughts in the comments!